 Tapia, a five time world champion, might be one of the greatest television fighters ever, a distinction he shares with fellow 90s legend Arturo Gatti.
 That is to say, he possessed the rare medley of talent, charisma, and recklessness that leaped through the screen to seize the viewer’s heart.
 An explosive combination puncher who backed up his suicidal tendencies with athleticism, he repeatedly waged all-out war in the ring and punctuated each miraculous victory with his trademark back-flip.
 He appeared to revel in hostility and combat, as if his self-worth was proportional to his ability to give and take pain.

 Johnny Tapia had an incredibly tragic early life, the details of which are difficult to transcribe, to say nothing of experiencing them firsthand.
 When Johnny was only eight-years-old, his mother and only parent was raped and murdered at the age of 33, stabbed 22 times with an ice pick and left to die on the side of the road.
-Johnny heard her screams as she was taken away, chained to a pickup truck, but his protestations found deaf ears.
+Johnny heard her screams as she was taken away, chained to a pickup truck, but his cries for help were ignored.
 Her killing would not be solved for almost 25 years.
 With no father to watch over him, Tapia lived with his grandparents.
 According to Johnny, his grandfather was a “rugged, tough, macho man” and his influence resonated with his grandson, who quickly gained a reputation as a fearsome street fighter.
-Tapia eventually took these skills into the ring, where he showed himself equally proficient at regulated combat.
+Tapia eventually took these skills to the ring, where he showed himself equally proficient at regulated combat.

 In boxing, Tapia’s aggression was rewarded; on the street it brought him to the edge of death.
 Fortunately, he was allowed to resume his career in 1994.
 Tapia had recently wed Teresa Chavez, who would exercise a calming and supportive influence in his life, and wins came quickly for the newly married man.
 He fought seven times in 1994 and in October he took the WBO super flyweight title from Henry Martinez in his hometown of Albuquerque.
 This is the documentary’s most triumphant moment, and it was probably the apex of Johnny Tapia’s career.
 The camera switches from footage of his euphoric celebration to that of a shirtless, paunchy Tapia, sitting in a shabby room where he watches the replay as a grizzled 45-year-old.
 “Albuquerque,” he says, “I’m still your champion.”